moontails/heartstrings/_posts/2021-08-12-chapter-2-hope.md

 Being a rider of time, the blade let him burn time essence: all the life-force.
 He used this in battle, to achieve superhuman feats.
 Like *heartstrings* struck his oponent and attached these blue strings to their heart, freezing them in time, which he converted to gain a time-skip.
 But at the same time he also needed a space-skip.
 So he had unleashed *hope* to shave off thier time essence to bring him to the training grounds of the Fahdurians.
 10 winters ago.

-The cost has always been the same.
+The cost had always been the same.
 What giveth, also taketh.
 The blade drained both their life reserves.
 After all it's *hope* that kills you!

 He still had to find <strong>One</strong>.
 Unravelling his last act would require a boundless energy source.
 Something way beyond his reserves.
 His life now depended on it.